centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/configuration.md

 You can decide whether to load disabled resources into Centreon Map desktop client.
 If you do (which is the default configuration), all disabled resources will appear in the resource list.
-You will also be able to use them into your views.
+You will also be able to use them in your views.

 They will have no status and appear as shown in the following screenshot: